dustinpezley/the-tech-blog/README.md

 ## Description

 A simple CMS-style blog with user authentication and posting and commenting functionality.
-Database is currently seeed with test data.
+Database is currently seeded with test data.

 ## Table of Contents